sbagh/stockExchange/README.md

    -  SQS and SNS for messaging between microservices, replacing RabbitMQ in the local build
    -  API gateway as a layer between S3 and lambdas
    -  Replacing rabbitMQ in the local build with Amazon SNS and SQS:
--  Currently implementing an improved user account system to create, login, and authenticate users using a JWT
--  Implementing sound solution architecture principles for performance, security and reliability, not limited to caching, deploying microservices in docker containers, ensuring stateless services, and creating circuit breakers
+-  Implementing caching, deploying microservices in docker containers, ensuring stateless services, and creating circuit breakers
 -  Simulating a high load of trade orders to test and improve the systems capabilities
 -  Build next features